 Your contribution is currently 6% of the pay you receive.

 Your contributions are very secure.
-As the L G P S is set up by Statute, payment of benefits to its members is guaranteed by law.
+As the L G P S is set up by Statute, payment of benefits to members is guaranteed by law.

 What does the council pay?